bvobart/ceiLED/ceiled-server/docs/api.md

 # Controller API

-The ceiLED controller listens to a JSON API over a WebSocket connection on port 6565.
+The `ceiled-server` listens to a JSON API over a WebSocket connection on port 6565.
 This document captures that JSON API.

 ---